golemfoundation/octant/subgraph/README.md

 deploy new contracts (check [Deployment section in project root's Readme.md file](../README.md#deployment)).
 This will generate the file for you.

-Additionally you have to replace epochs contract address in the `src/epochs.ts` file.

 ### Local